senzry/sen/README.md

 1. Sen must support row-by-row reading.
 (More precisely, sequential reading.)
 1. Sen must support adding data to the end of a file.
 1. Sen must be able to minify under a simple rule.
+1. Sen must not be involved in the security of string representation and escaping is minimal.

 ## 🧪 Future Targets
 1. Interface Description